scaleoutsean/eseries-perf-analyzer/README.md

 ```

 - If you see it working properly, hit CTRL+C and then run it with `docker-compose up -d` to have it run in the background
-- Collector containers doesn't listen on any ports, it only creates outgoing connections to SANtricity API endpoints and InfluxDB
+- Collector containers don't listen on any ports, they only create outgoing connections to SANtricity API endpoints and InfluxDB

 ## Add or remove a monitored array